 Local government and third sector organisations often invest less in IT systems than comparable organisations in the private sector.
-However, good IT can significantly improve how colleague communicate and consequently the work they do with young people.
+However, good IT can significantly improve how colleagues communicate and consequently the work they do with young people.
 For instance, a secure electronic way of keeping records can help with the sharing of relevant information, improving the handover between colleagues.
 Within IT systems it can also be easier to control what information is shared, as not all services need access to an entire record.
 This is something that young people highlight often, so it is important to consider it when setting up IT.

 The IT infrastructure in your organisation needs to fit the needs of the organisation and the young people who you interact with.
 Naturally, if you want to make your IT more relational, you need to evaluate if the current structure meets those needs.